Portraiture, An Art!

 The eloquent and simple posture that a simple cross of hands can help you create is one that is incomparable!

-A simple cross of hands however show reservation, introversion, & an overall pensive mood.
+A simple cross of hands however shows reservation, introversion, & an overall pensive mood.
 So choose your hand poses wisely & make sure that you aren’t misunderstood.

-Don’t steal your models thunder with a overpowering prop!
+Don’t steal your model’s thunder with an overpowering prop!

 3. Angles & Perspectives